Logan-Locke/MNIST_Model_From_Scratch/README.md

 # MNIST Model From Scratch

-Beginner-friendly notebooks that demonstrate step-by-step how to create a neural network from scratch without external libraries such as TensorFlow, PyTorch, or Keras.
+Educational, beginner-friendly notebooks with step-by-step documentation on how to create a fully modular neural network from scratch (no TensorFlow, PyTorch, or Keras).

-If you are struggling with the calculus or linear algebra within neural networks, you are exactly who I built these notebooks for.
-There is a lot of help to reinforce these concepts, but these notebooks still require some degree of knowledge on the subjects.
+If you are struggling with the mathematics or concepts behind neural networks, these notebooks can help reinforce these concepts.
+However, they still assume you have at least some previous knowledge on the subjects.

-I reccomend starting with the `Neural_Network.ipynb` notebook if you are unfamiliar with object-oriented programming (OOP) because it is easier to follow along with.
-Otherwise, start with the `Neural_Network_OOP.ipynb` notebook because it is more modular.
+I recommend starting with the `Neural_Network_OOP.ipynb` notebook because it is easier to manage, but the `Neural_Network.ipynb` notebook is a great alternative if object-oriented programming (OOP) is still somewhat unfamiliar to you.